voxpupuli/puppet-wildfly/README.md

 ## Unmanaged installation

 If you don't want to use this module to manage your Wildfly/JBoss installation or you don't want to manage your installation with Puppet at all.
-You still can use this module to manage your configuration using `wildfly_resource`, `wildfly_cli`, `wildfly_deployment` and `wildfly_reload`.
+You still can use this module to manage your configuration using `wildfly_resource`, `wildfly_cli`, `wildfly_deployment` and `wildfly_restart`.

 Example: